ealvarezj/DataScience-Portfolio/Projects/ebay_kleinanzeigen.md

 The analysis was done completely using python, specially using the `pandas` library for data manipulation.
 Some goals of this project where:

 - Data cleaning:
-  - rename features in the dataset to a more complaint format (snakecase).
+  - Rename features in the dataset to a more complaint format (snakecase).
   - Remove columns that have no relevant information.
   - Parse dates to datetime format and some string represented columns to numeric values.
   - Identify and remove outliers.